-We’ve been proudly running our mountain bike holidays in The Alps, near Les Arcs for nineteen years solid and we still find new trails all the time – that’s part of the reason so many BikeVillage guests come back on holiday again and again, to mix some old favourites with our latest singletrack discoveries and creations.
+We’ve been proudly running our mountain bike holidays in The Alps, near Les Arcs for twenty years solid and we still find new trails all the time – that’s part of the reason so many BikeVillage guests come back on holiday again and again, to mix some old favourites with our latest singletrack discoveries and creations.

 Mountain bike guided trips